tweag/rules_nixpkgs/README.md

 between the version of python used to generate this repository and the one configured in your toolchain, even if you use nixpkgs_python_toolchain.
 You should ensure they both use the same python from the same nixpkgs version.
-While nixpkgs_python_repository could also register the toolchain used to generate the package set, this is not implemented yet.

 :warning: packages names exposed by this rule are determined by the `pname` attribute of the corresponding nix package.
 These may vary slightly from